spaoletti/undude/README.md

-If one of these steps fails you have to undo everything, but how can you have a proper atomic transaction when neither the endpoint nor the filesystem nor the db give a s**t about you or anything else?
-You have to undo every single step manually, like this:
+If one of these steps fails you have to undo everything, but how can you have a proper atomic transaction when neither the endpoint nor the filesystem nor the db give a s**t about you or anything in your immediate proximity?
+You have to undo every single step manually.

 ```
-// Declarations and blah blah

 try {
     response = anApi.doSomething()
 } catch (e: EverythingWentWrongException) {